FOCUS-GM to chase Ford, Rivian with a $105,000 electric Silverado pickup | Business

 Ford took a different path.
 The F-150 Lightning due for delivery starting this spring is a modified version of the current, gasoline F-150 that is part of the best-selling vehicle line in the United States.
 Ford's approach was faster, and Ford Chief Executive Jim Farley last month said the company had to cap at 200,000 https://www.reuters.com/business/autos-transportation/ford-caps-f-150-lightning-orders-200000-ceo-farley-2021-12-09 the number of reservations it will take from consumers for the truck.

 Farley is pushing aggressively to build as many Lightnings as possible before GM's Silverado and other rivals hit the market.
-On Tuesday, Ford said it planned to double capacity for building Lightnings https://www.reuters.com/technology/ford-doubles-lightning-production-electric-truck-battle-with-gm-heats-up-2022-01-04 at its Rouge complex in Dearborn, Michigan. to 150,000 vehicles a year.
-Ford last September said it was increasing Lightning capacity to 80,000 from 40,000 vehicles.
-Ford also is starting work with battery partner, SK Innovation, on an $11.4 billion network of vehicle assembly and battery-making https://www.reuters.com/business/autos-transportation/ford-sk-invest-114-bln-add-electric-f-150-plant-three-battery-factories-2021-09-27 plants in Tennessee and Kentucky.
+On Tuesday, Ford said it planned to double capacity for building Lightnings https://www.reuters.com/technology/ford-doubles-lightning-production-electric-truck-battle-with-gm-heats-up-2022-01-04 at its Rouge complex in Dearborn, Michigan, to 150,000 vehicles a year.
+Ford last September said it was increasing Lightning capacity to 80,000 vehicles from 40,000.
+Ford also is starting work with battery partner SK Innovation on an $11.4 billion network of vehicle assembly and battery-making https://www.reuters.com/business/autos-transportation/ford-sk-invest-114-bln-add-electric-f-150-plant-three-battery-factories-2021-09-27 plants in Tennessee and Kentucky.

 Carlisle said the generator function is "very much on the radar."
 A Chevrolet spokeswoman said bi-directional charging to power a home will be available within the first year of production.
 GM executives said they will emphasize the Silverado's superior range in advertising that will start this year.